A Scalable Whole-body Motion Transfer via Implicit Kinodynamic Motion Retargeting: Proposed Method

+For human-to-humanoid motion transformation, a foundational insight is that the source skeleton $S_A$ and the target skeleton $S_B$ are homeomorphic.
+Despite significant discrepancies in bone lengths, degrees of freedom, and mechanical joint limits, they share a topologically equivalent kinematic chain (e.g., all limbs ultimately route to a central torso).
+Directly fitting explicit joint angles or end-effector positions across such heterogeneous structures inevitably introduces severe geometric bias and kinematic artifacts.

+To construct a scalable domain-alignment pipeline, we abandon explicit spatial fitting.
+Instead, we enforce consistency within a shared latent feature space.
+Specifically, regardless of the structural differences in $S_A$ and $S_B$, their temporal dynamics can be projected into a unified set of topological prototypes, as illustrated in Figure~\ref{fig:topoalign}.
+By establishing this shared representation space, IKMR fundamentally decouples the motion content from its physical embodiment, enabling high-throughput, sequence-level data conversion without the overhead of per-frame inverse kinematics calculations.

-\subsection{Kinematics-aware Pretraining}
+\subsection{Kinematics-Aware Pretraining}

-To extract the spatial-temporal latent motion features according to the skeleton topology, IKMR employs skeleton-based graph convolution and pooling layers as Figure.\ref{fig:arch1}.
-For each joint, its motion feature $\hat{M}$ is calculated as
+To effectively extract spatial-temporal latent features constrained by the skeletal topology, IKMR employs skeleton-based graph convolutional and pooling layers, as depicted in Figure~\ref{fig:arch1}.
+For each joint $i$, its hidden feature representation $\hat{M}_i$ is computed by aggregating information from its topological neighborhood $\mathcal{N}_i$: